TonnyL/Awesome_APIs/Global.md

 + [Narro](https://docs.narro.co/#introduction) - Access articles and readings, as well as submit them on behalf of customers.
 + [Pinboard](https://pinboard.in/api) - The Pinboard API is a way to interact programatically with your bookmarks, notes and other Pinboard data.
 + [pocket](https://getpocket.com/developer/) - Bring the power of save for later to your users and applications by integrating the Pocket API.

+#### Calendar
++ [Google Calendar](https://developers.google.com/google-apps/calendar/) - The Google Calendar API lets you integrate your app with Google Calendar, creating new ways for you to engage your users.
++ [Outlook Calendar](https://msdn.microsoft.com/en-us/office/office365/api/calendar-rest-operations) - The Calendar API provides access to events, calendar, and calendar group data secured by Azure Active Directory on Office 365, and to similar data in Microsoft accounts specifically in these domains: Hotmail.com, Live.com, MSN.com, Outlook.com, and Passport.com.

 #### Car-sharing
 + [Uber](https://developer.uber.com/) - Allows to customize trip experiences, request ride, power logistics, create bot and so much more.